- Microdermabrasion is a cosmetic treatment that physically exfoliates the skin to improve its appearance and leave skin smoother.

 Crystal microdermabrasion uses a handpiece that projects a flow of fine crystals – typically aluminum oxide, but sometimes sodium chloride, magnesium oxide or sodium bicarbonate.

-The crystals peel away the stratum corneum as a vacuum attachment suctions away any debris.
+The crystals peel away the stratum corneum as a vacuum attachment suctions away the debris.
 The crystals’ flow rate can be adjusted to control the device’s depth of penetration and effectiveness.

 Who is microdermabrasion for?

-Candidates for microdermabrasion are those looking to improve aging skin, including fine lines or wrinkles.
+Candidates for this treatment are those looking to improve aging skin, including fine lines or wrinkles.
 Microdermabrasion can also be used to treat common skin conditions and issues such as acne, stretch marks, scarring, uneven skin tone and texture, melasma, seborrheic skin and enlarged pores.

 Side Effects and Contraindications of Microdermabrasion